UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 • Choosing between granular activated carbon (GAC) and carbon block depends on your specific flow rate and filtration needs.

-Whether it is the pitcher sitting in your refrigerator or the dispenser built into the door, carbon filters are likely a part of your daily routine.
-You have probably seen the black specks inside a new cartridge and wondered what exactly is happening inside that plastic casing.
-It isn’t magic that turns tap water into something crisp and refreshing; it is actually a simple but powerful chemistry process called adsorption.
-Understanding how this process works can help you make smarter decisions for your home, save money on utilities, and finally ditch those single-use plastic bottles for good.
+Whether it sits in a refrigerator pitcher or a dedicated drinking water purification system beneath your sink, an activated carbon water filter is essential for removing unpleasant tastes and harmful chemicals from your tap.
+You have probably noticed the fine black specks inside a new replacement cartridge and wondered what exactly is happening behind that plastic casing.
+It isn’t magic that turns cloudy, foul-smelling tap water into something crisp and refreshing; it actually relies on a powerful, naturally occurring chemistry process called adsorption.
+Understanding how these filters work on a microscopic level helps you make smarter decisions for your home’s plumbing, save money on unnecessary utilities, and finally ditch those expensive, single-use plastic bottles for good.

 Diagram showing activated carbon's porous internal structure trapping contaminants from water.